Paradise Lost: Eve

 William Blake, The Temptation and Fall of Eve, 1808 (illustration of Milton's Paradise Lost).

 Eve is the second human created by God.
 God takes one of Adam's ribs and shapes it into Eve.
-Whether Eve is actually inferior to Adam is a vexed point.
-She is often unwilling to be submissive.
-Eve may be the more intelligent of the two.
-When she first met Adam she turned away, more interested in herself.
-She had been looking at her reflection in a lake before being led invisibly to Adam.
+When Eve awakes after being created, she is next to a lake where she sees and admires a reflection in the water, not understanding it to be herself.
+A voice speaks to her and leads her to Adam, and informs the two of who each other are.
+When she first meets Adam, she turns away, being more interested in returning to the watery reflection, Milton's allusion to the myth of Narcissus.
 Recounting this to Adam she confesses that she found him less enticing than her reflection (4.477–480).
+Adam and Eve live in the Garden of Eden together, where they care for the garden and its creatures.

 Eve delivers an autobiography in Book 4.